-The following tutorials have been accepted for EMNLP-IJCNLP 2019 and will be held on Sunday, November 3, 2019 and Monday, November 4, 2019.
+The following seven tutorials will be held at EMNLP-IJCNLP 2019.
 URLs and exact timings will be posted later.

 November 3, 2019 (morning)